The Ethical Dilemma at the End of Weathering With You

 Did you like this post?
 Well, why not subscribe to Bateszi Anime Blog and receive emails when new posts are published!
 Thank you!

-14 replies on “The Ethical Dilemma at the End of Weathering With You”
+14 responses to “The Ethical Dilemma at the End of Weathering With You”

 I definitely understand your issue with Weathering with You.
 Still, there are SO many Japanese stories that involve the destruction of Japan or cities within Japan.
 This is another one.
 Also… Hodaka’s choice to save Hina and the subsequent sacrifice of Tokyo is an interesting metaphor for relationships between [disfunctional?] people.
 Sometimes our own love choices supersedes the needs of those around us.
 This isn’t always the right choice for the many, but it feels like the right choice for the individual/couple.
 This is a tough story to swallow because it ends in a way that isn’t in keeping with the paradigm of many stories that come out of Japan or even Hollywood.